 If you're looking for a luxury travel destination in South America, it's hard to top Chile for its well-run tours, good facilities, and widespread English proficiency.
 Plus there's great wine...

-The main travel attractions in Chile are the natural ones: the Tierra del Fuego region in the far south, the salt desert of Atacama, the ski resorts and hiking opportunities in the Andes, and the wine regions.
-This long and skinny country borders three others (Argentina, Bolivia, and Peru), so many visitors with ample time combine a visit to Chile with one of its neighbors.
+The main travel attractions here are the natural ones: the Tierra del Fuego region in the far south, the salt desert of Atacama, the ski resorts and hiking opportunities in the Andes, and the wine regions.
+This narrow country borders three others (Argentina, Bolivia, and Peru), so many visitors with ample time combine a visit here with one of its neighbors.

 Luxury Hotels in Chile